-As indicate, Pakistan has increased its buying of Chinese equipment, including the J-10CE aircraft, which the Chinese military spokesman described as correcting the in the region.
+As graphs indicate, Pakistan has increased its buying of Chinese equipment, including the J-10CE aircraft, which the Chinese military spokesman described as correcting the "security imbalance' in the region.
 He couldn’t possibly be clearer.
 Pakistan receives other less obvious benefits in its defence capability.
-Way back in Pakistan was the only country that was given access to the military service of the Beidou satellite system.
+Way back in 2018, Pakistan was the only country that was given access to the military service of the Beidou satellite system.

 Certainly, as relations sour with the rest of the world, Pakistan may have suddenly become a bit more valuable.